Developer-Autodesk/forge.learning/docs/environment/setup/php.md

 ## .htaccess
-This file is used to do URL Rewrite for Apache
+This file is used to do URL Rewrite for Apache, please check [.htaccess](https://httpd.apache.org/docs/2.4/howto/htaccess.html) for more details.

 ```json
 <IfModule mod_rewrite.c>
  RewriteEngine on